Matthew 22:36-40 (KJV)

 Galatians 5:6 NIV

 The Galatian church offers us another powerful example of a church that drifted away from a proper appreciation for love.
-In their circumstance, they lost sight of love being the fulfillment of the law and drifted into legalism.
+In their circumstance, they forgot that love was the fulfillment of the law and as a result they drifted into legalism.

 According to Paul, the Galatian church became entangled in bondage, and subjected themselves to rules and ordinance that did not have love as their basis.
 They had revived keeping parts of the law of Moses and added new commandments of their own creation.
-In his rebuke of their error, Paul explained to them that all their legalism would profit nothing.
+In his rebuke of their error, Paul explained to them that all their legalism had no benfit.
 He concluded that the only thing that would profit them in their walk with Jesus was faith being expressed through love.
 (Galatians 5:1-6)

 Close, But Not There

-The scribe was intrigued by Jesus’s answer to his question.
+The scribe we read about in our opening scriptures was intrigued by Jesus’s answer to his question.
 Jesus showed him that the commands of the law and the prophets were based on the principle of love.
 The concept that all the law could be fulfilled in love made sense to him.
 (Mark 12:32-34)

-Jesus both beckoned to the scribe and warned him, “you are close to the Kingdom of God.”
-His words warned the scribe that he was not quite there yet.
+Jesus beckoned to the scribe and warned him, “you are close to the Kingdom of God.”
 While the scribe grasped the concept which Jesus was sharing, he was not prepared to abandon his legalism and embrace the Kingdom of God.
-(Luke 17:20-21)
+(Luke 17:20-21) He was close, but he was not there yet.

 The same can be true with many in our day.
 They hear the words of Christ, they even grasp the meaning.
 They are close to the Kingdom of God, but they are not willing to embrace it.
 Their attachment to traditions, systems, lifestyles, or their own personal desires prevent them from taking the next step and letting their hearts be directed in the love of God.
 (2 Thes 3:4-5)

 Jesus was not simply warning the scribe, but he was also enticing him.
 The simplicity of the gospel is not too good to be true.
-We are only ever one decision away from Christ.
+Love truly is the fulfillment of the law.
+Paul was correct when he said He who loves has fulfilled the law.
+(Romans 13:10) We are only ever one decision away from Christ.
 We need only chose to follow.

 Christian Love: A Prayer of the Puritans